Antenatal depression and postnatal depression: what are they?

 - low energy levels.

-A small number of women experience postnatal psychosis in the first few weeks after birth.
-If you’re worried that you or your partner is acting or thinking differently from your usual self, speak to your GP as soon as you can.
+A small number of birthing mothers experience postnatal psychosis in the first few weeks after birth.
+If you’re worried that you’re acting or thinking differently from the way you usually do, speak to your GP as soon as you can.

 Getting help for antenatal depression and postnatal depression